Isle of Wight

 “The Isle of Wight Hotel was an icon of Cowes for many decades.
 We’re looking forward to capturing the nostalgia and spirit of the original hotel and bringing it back to life with new energy for a whole new generation” said Moda Managing Director Ed Farquharson.
 “Along with returning The Isle of Wight Pub, our proposed development seeks to provide an estimated $55-$76M boost to the local economy annually and 150 new employment opportunities”.

 The Isle of Wight masterplan has been designed with the Bass Coast Streetscape Masterplan in mind, a council initiative looking to revitalise and enhance The Esplanade, Thompsons and Bass Avenue, and further to Chapel and Church Street by delivering an attractive social, dining and retail environment, prioritising pedestrian use, generating investment and creating jobs.
 The unification of the public and private domain at Isle of Wight is a direct response to this plan.
 By proposing a blurring of the two spaces through oversized set backs, street activation, numerous public spaces and a harmony with the existing streetscape, we hope to have a clear positive impact in Cowes’ public realm.
 Clear markers of the streetscape today, such as the iconic Moreton Bay Fig on the North-Easterly corner have been taken into careful consideration, ensuring what will sit around it will celebrate and enhance its sense of place.
-Alexander &CO in consultation with the landscape design team at TCL have proposed a vibrant beer garden, surrounding the tree, and spilling back towards the architectural structure.
+The architecture team, in consultation with the landscape design team, have proposed a vibrant beer garden surrounding the tree, spilling back towards the architectural structure.
 Across three terraces in a drift pattern it will create a series of social, meeting and dining spaces, a place to be used by all.

 View the Bass Coast Streetscape Masterplan council initiative →